English

 Grades: 11-12

 In this course, students will analyze representations of women in American literature and culture.
 They will primarily study representations of women in literature, but will also look to film, television, visual art, music, and pop culture to provide additional depth and variety to their examination.
 The characters and creators in this course will reflect the diversity of women in America.
 The course will allow a space in which to discuss the challenges and triumphs of being a woman in America, and the way representations impact the experience and expectations of womanhood.
-Assignments will include regular readings and short writing assignments, as well as a mid-semester project and a final paper.
+Assignments will include regular readings and short writing assignments, as well as a creative project and a final paper.Ā

 Grades: 11-12